bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 [Audience 5]: "Or you could also just say I pass, and then on the next round you could be like, Oh, actually, I have more."

 [Audience Lisa]: "Yes, yeah.
-The risk of that is that your peer ends it before you do, but yeah.
+The risk of that is that your peer ends it before you do, but yeah."
-Yes."

 Yeah, that might work, might not; it depends.
 If you say you're done and they say they're done, then you lose it obviously.